kubernetes/repo-infra/kazel/README.rst

-gazel - a BUILD file generator for go and bazel
+kazel - a BUILD file generator for go and bazel
 ===============================================

 Requirements:
 #############

-* Your project must be somewhat compatible with go tool because gazel uses go tool to parse your import tree.
+* Your project must be somewhat compatible with go tool because kazel uses go tool to parse your import tree.
 * You must have a **GOPATH** and **GOROOT** setup and your project must be in the correct location in your **GOPATH**.
 * Your ``./vendor`` directory may not contain ``BUILD`` files.